Qi Hong

 Qi Hong (祁宏 (Qí Hóng); born June 3, 1976, in Shanghai) is a former Chinese international footballer who played as an attacking midfielder or shadow striker throughout his career.

-At Shanghai Shenhua he won the league and Chinese FA Cup with them before controversially moving to then local neighbours Shanghai COSCO Huili.
-While internationally he was part of the Chinese squad that came fourth within the 2000 AFC Asian Cup as well as also being part of the squad that took part in the 2002 FIFA World Cup.
-Since retiring he would help form a local youth football club Shanghai Luckystar. however on October 12, 2010, he was detained by police for his involvement in fixing a league game against Tianjin Teda F.C. on November 30, 2003, and was sentenced to five and a half years imprisonment on June 13, 2012.
+At Shanghai Shenhua he won the league and Chinese FA Cup before controversially moving to then local neighbours Shanghai COSCO Huili.
+Internationally, he was part of the Chinese squad that came fourth within the 2000 AFC Asian Cup.
+He was also part of the squad that took part in the 2002 FIFA World Cup.
+After retiring, he helped form a local youth football club Shanghai Luckystar.
+However on October 12, 2010, he was detained by police for his involvement in fixing a league game against Tianjin Teda F.C.
+On November 30, 2003, and was sentenced to five and a half years imprisonment on June 13, 2012.

 Club career

-As a juvenile from Shanghai, he progressed at all the levels of the Shanghai Shenhua youth football training system and was a stand out player before he graduated into the senior side.
-Making his debut in the senior team at the 1995 league season, at the age of 19 he made a big impression by scoring 6 league goals in 14 appearances that helped contribute to Shanghai Shenhua winning the league championship.
-He would cement his position within the team the following season when he played in a further 16 league games scoring 4 goals, however this was not enough from regaining the title and Shanghai unfortunately came second in the league to Dalian Wanda.
-During his seven seasons at Shanghai he was only able to add a Chinese FA Cup to his honours and despite coming runners up several times they were often beaten by the dominant Dalian Wanda.
+As a juvenile, he progressed at all the levels of the Shanghai Shenhua youth football training system and was a stand out player before he graduated into the senior side.
+Making his debut in the senior team at the 1995 league season, at the age of 19 he made a significant impression by scoring 6 league goals in 14 appearances that helped contribute to Shanghai Shenhua winning the league championship.
+He would cement his position within the team the following season when he played in 16 league games scoring 4 goals.
+However, this was not enough from regaining the title and Shanghai unfortunately came second in the league to Dalian Wanda.
+During his 7 seasons at Shanghai he was only able to add a Chinese FA Cup to his honours and despite coming runners up several times they were often beaten by the dominant Dalian Wanda.

 Qi Hong would surprise many when he transferred to SFC's local rivals Shanghai COSCO Huili at the beginning of the 2002 league season.
 While the transfer initially saw Shanghai COSCO Huili better Shanghai Shenhua by coming in 9th compared to Shanghai Shenhua's 12th and several seasons of that saw both teams fight for the title, Shanghai COSCO Huili decided to move to Xi'an and Qi left.
 Deciding to stay in Shanghai Qi played for Shanghai The 9 who were in the second tier as well as ending his career with Shanghai United.

-After his retirement in 2007.1, he devote himself into cultivating Chinese youth football player.
-Therefore, he and his good friend Shen Si, who was also a national football player, launched a local football club called Shanghai Luckystar, with the goal to develop the super football player for china.
+After his retirement in 2007, he devoted himself into cultivating Chinese youth football player.
+Therefore, he and his good friend Shen Si, who was also a national football player, launched a local football club called Shanghai Luckystar, with the goal to develop the super football player for China.